GrootNub/CleverTap_Unity_Assignment/README.txt

 ### Data Usage
 - The API is called at runtime using the captured latitude and longitude.
-- The JSON response is parsed into strongly-typed model classes.
 - The **current temperature** is extracted and displayed using the Toast package.

 > **Note:**
-> The sample JSON provided in the assignment demonstrates daily maximum temperature.
 > Since the requirement specifies showing the *current temperature*, the implementation uses the appropriate real-time weather data from the API.

 ---